LimarAryan/x_art_bot/README.md

 The file can be found here, and is called "nearest_neighbors.tar.gz": https://kilthub.cmu.edu/articles/dataset/National_Gallery_of_Art_InceptionV3_Features/10061885

+This version runs in a local environment, however I am running the real version on an aws lambda function, using an s3 bucket, and dynamodb.

-I will do a more in-depth write up later.
+I will do an in-depth write up later.